xmacex/repdataAssignment2/README.md

-My assignment #2 for the Coursera course [Reproducible Research](https://class.coursera.org/repdata-005)
+My assignment #2 for the Coursera course [Reproducible Research](https://class.coursera.org/repdata-005).
+This one is about analysing environmental data in the US.